 THANKS FOR THE DOUGH

-I can’t seem to give my students enough opportunities to play with dough.
-I mean it is basically available for them in one form or another to use every day.
-I have it in their morning work stations, and we are using it for math and literacy . . . but they never tire of it.
+There just aren’t enough opportunities in the day to play with dough.
+I mean it is basically available for them in one form or another to use every day, but it’s still not enough.
+It’s currenlty available in their morning work stations, and we use it for math and literacy daily . . . but they never tire of it.
 And I’m ok with that because let’s face it, it’s one of the best fine motor tools I can offer them.

 So for Thanksgiving, I give two different prompts.
-They can complete a turkey, disguise a turkey
+Students can complete a turkey, disguise a turkey

 TURKEY BASTER FEATHER RACERS

 If there is going to be a less stress day, there needs to be some kind of race involved.
 Turkey baster feather racers are so much fun.
 They are akin to the spider races we did for Halloween, but with feathers and turkey basters.
-The basters are used for propelling the feathers forward, but we all know that feathers have a mind of their own so they seldom go where planned and that’s what makes them so darn fun.
+The basters are used for propelling the feathers forward.
+However, we all know that feathers have a mind of their own.
+So they seldom go where planned and that’s what makes them so darn fun.
 Line two students up at the end of a table and see who can cross the finish line first.

 I promise this is going to be a favorite activity, but it won’t be a quiet one.